bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 						//logic
 				}
 			});
-There are other ways to implement transactionality, but the above should be preferred to the alternatives.
+There are other ways to implement transactionality, but the above should be preferred.

 ### Usage of Null
 Usage of Null in code or as a return value should be avoided.